sait-wbdv/winter-2022/content/cpnt-201/lessons/day-05.md

 ---
-title: Adding Functionality with CDNs
+title: Code Quality Tools
-description: Content Delivery Networks(CDN) are very useful for quickly adding features and functionality to a website.
-We will explore adding tailwindcss to a web page to allow for quick utility styling.
+description: Tools such as code linters and formatters are useful for catching errors early on and maintaining a consistent style of code.
+This is especially relevant for working on large teams where everyone will need to decide on a code style.
+We will look at configuring eslint and prettier to help format your javascript code.
 date: 2022-02-18T15:00:00.000Z
 released: false
 ---